Table of Contents

 • Listing Agreement: A listing agreement will be signed between you and your real estate broker.
 It will allow your broker to list your property on the MLS and thereby find buyers for you as per your terms.

 • Seller’s Disclosure: A seller’s disclosure statement is a standard checklist form.
 It allows you to disclose material defects and features of the property.
-The seller’s disclosure provides information about the property that may negatively affect the value of the house.
+The seller’s disclosure provides information about the property that may negatively affect your home value.

 Step 5: Manage Showings